Vocative case: Comparison

 The elements separated with hyphens denote the stem, the so-called thematic vowel of the case and the actual suffix.
 In Latin, for example, the nominative case is lupus and the vocative case is lupe, but the accusative case is lupum.
 The asterisks before the Proto-Indo-European words means that they are theoretical reconstructions and are not attested in a written source.
-The symbol ◌̩ (vertical line below) indicates a consonant serving as a vowel (it should appear directly below the "l" or "r" in these examples but may appear after them on some systems from issues of font display).
+The symbol ◌̩ (vertical line below) indicates a consonant serving as a vowel.
 All final consonants were lost in Proto-Slavic, so both the nominative and vocative Old Church Slavonic forms do not have true endings, only reflexes of the old thematic vowels.

 Vocative singulars in Slavic languages appear to be irregular as a consequence of the Slavic first palatalization, which caused *k, *g and *x, when followed by an *e (as in the vocative suffix), to become č, ž, and š, respectively.
 Some modern Slavic languages have replaced these forms with a more regular vocative ending, so for example in Czech the usual masculine animate vocative is -e, except for roots ending in velar consonants, where it is now usually -u (e.g. chlap > chlape, but vlk > vlku).
 This is an instance of the paradigmatic complexity introduced into Slavic by successive waves of palatalisation, with some languages retaining more complex or irregular paradigms (such as Czech), and others tending towards simplification and regularization (such as Russian, which has lost the vocative as a productive case entirely).